 J.R.: In the King Oscar group we create a tightly integrated multinational organisation in Norway, Poland, Belgium and the United States.
 The shared service structures present in Poland are run by local managers.
 The management of King Oscar is very centralised.
 The main decisions are taken at the level of the group.
 Two members of the group board come from Poland and have a key influence on strategic decisions regarding the whole King Oscar group.

 For Norwegians, the underlying rationale for the investment in Poland was associated with relatively low labour costs.
 Gradually, high professional qualifications of managers and administrative staff were also recognised.
 I think that other corporations have gone a similar way and over time began to appreciate not only the cost factor, but also other potential of our country.

-King Oscar AS decided for a comprehensive outsourcing contract with BCC, including SAP hosting, SAP administration and SAP application management.
-After the migration – the transfer of the SAP system to the BCC data centre – carried out by BCC, the system administration is a responsibility of BCC specialists.
-BCC also provides hosting and administration of an additional IT system integrated with SAP, which supports the flow of invoices.
+King Oscar AS decided for a comprehensive outsourcing contract with SNP, including SAP hosting, SAP administration and SAP application management.
+After the migration – the transfer of the SAP system to the SNP data centre – carried out by SNP, the system administration is a responsibility of SNP specialists.
+SNP also provides hosting and administration of an additional IT system integrated with SAP, which supports the flow of invoices.